AccessiWay: Operations

 The company serves clients across Italy, France, Austria, and Germany, with plans for further international expansion.
-By 2025, AccessiWay's client base included over 200 public administration bodies and more than 55 companies in the fashion and retail sectors.
+By 2025, Accessiway's client base included over 200 public administration bodies and more than 55 companies in the fashion and retail sectors.

 Collaboration with iubenda

-Following the acquisition by team.blue, AccessiWay has developed a strategic collaboration with iubenda, another team.blue company specializing in privacy and compliance solutions.
-Starting in January 2025, iubenda refers enterprise clients with websites over 1 million pageviews to AccessiWay for accessibility solutions..
+Following the acquisition by team.blue, Accessiway has developed a strategic collaboration with iubenda, another team.blue company specializing in privacy and compliance solutions.
+Starting in January 2025, iubenda refers enterprise clients with websites over 1 million pageviews to Accessiway for accessibility solutions.

 Regulatory Compliance

-AccessiWay's solutions are designed to help organizations comply with various accessibility standards and regulations, including: